ismailhammounou/db2ixf/README.md

 </div>

-DB2IXF parser is an open-source python package that simplifies the parsing and processing of IBM eXchange Format (IXF) files.
+DB2IXF parser is an open-source python package that simplifies the parsing and processing of IBM Integration eXchange Format (IXF) files.
 IXF is a file format used by IBM's DB2 database system for data import and export operations.
 This package provides a streamlined solution for extracting data from IXF files and converting it to various formats, including JSON, CSV, and Parquet.

 ## Features